 - Prepare the hazelnut chocolate pieces by halving the Hogarth milk chocolate log lengthwise.
 Chop the logs into 20 pieces.

-- Cream butter and sugars until pale.
+- Cream butter and sugars in a medium sized bowl, until pale and slightly fluffy.
 Add egg and vanilla.

-- In a bowl mix flour with cocoa powder, instant coffee, salt and baking soda.
+- In a separate bowl mix flour with cocoa powder, baking soda, salt and instant coffee powder.

-- Place a large scoop of cookie dough on the baking paper, flatten the centre with your thumb slightly, add a piece of the hazelnut chocolate log and wrap the dough around it to seal it in.
-I find it easier to start with a smallish piece of dough, place the chocolate on top and then cover with more dough.
-Just make sure the chocolate is fully enclosed.
-Place on the baking sheet well spaced apart.
+- Take one portion of the dough and roughly half it into 2 pieces.
+Flatten the centre of one piece with your thumb slightly, add a piece of the hazelnut chocolate log and cover with the other piece of dough around to seal it in.
+Make sure the chocolate is fully enclosed.
+Place on the baking sheet, well spaced apart.
+Repeat with the rest of the dough to make 20 cookies.

 - Bake for 10-12 minutes, remove and leave it to cool on the baking sheet for at least 5 minutes.